 Financial Modeling Definition: Financial modeling is the act of creating an abstract representation (called a model) of a real-world financial situation.
 Investment bankers and other finance professionals frequently use financial models to answer questions about the past, present or future performance of a financial asset or portfolio of a business, project or investment.

 Because of their explanatory or predictive power, certain types of financial models are used frequently to represent common financial scenarios.
-Some of the most common financial models include:
+Some of the most common financial modeling applications are:

-In addition, certain industries have different characteristics and drivers that necessitate the use of specific financial modeling tools and methods.
+In addition, certain industries have distinct characteristics and drivers that necessitate the use of specific financial modeling tools and methods.

 Some industries such as the Technology, Consumer and Retail categories operate along similar lines and can be analysed using conventional methods.

 Others such as Healthcare, Industrials and Utilities somewhat different.

 Here’s a quick run-down of what you should know for these industries:

 In real estate financial modeling (REFM), you analyze a property from the perspective of an Equity Investor (owner) or Debt Investor (lender) in the property and determine whether or not the Equity or Debt Investor should invest, based on the risks and potential returns.

 There are three main types of real estate financial modeling, including: